helidon-io/helidon/docs/se/tracing.md

 - `Span` returned from `SpanBuilder#startSpan`.
 - `Scope` returned from `Span#makeCurrent`.

-Each callback-enabled object is a new instance of a *Helidon* object which implements both the indicated OpenTelemetry interface and the Helidon [`Wrapper`](/apidocs/io.helidon.tracing/io/helidon/tracing/Wrapper.html) interface.
+Each callback-enabled object is a new instance of a *Helidon* object which implements both the indicated OpenTelemetry interface and the Helidon [`Wrapper`][wrapper] interface.
 These Helidon objects *do not* themselves implement other OpenTelemetry interfaces.
 To do type checks and casts on callback-enabled objects, invoke the `unwrap(Class<?>)` on a callback-enabled object as shown in the following example.

 ```java
 // Note that callbackEnabledSpan implements OpenTelemetry Span.